Loop coproduct in Morse and Floer homology: Local systems

 for some fixed $s\in(0,1)$, where $c_s$ stands for $ic_s$ in the notation of~\S\ref{sec:spaces-of-loops}.
 We restrict in this section to coefficients in a field $\K$ and all local systems are accordingly understood in this category.
 The reason for this restriction is explained below.
 The \emph{primary coproduct with constant coefficients} is defined as the composition

 The first map is the composition of the map induced by inclusion $\Lambda\to (\Lambda,\Lambda\setminus \cF_s)$ with the excision isomorphism towards the homology rel boundary of a tubular neighbourhood of $\cF_s$.
 The second map is the Thom isomorphism.
 For the third map we use that $c_s^*p_1^*\ev_0^*=\ev_0^*$.
 The fourth map is the Alexander-Whitney diagonal map followed by the K\"unneth isomorphism.\footnote{The Alexander-Whitney diagonal map~\cite[VI.12.26]{Dold} takes values in $H_*(C_*(\Lambda;\ev_0^*|M|)\otimes C_*(\Lambda))$ with arbitrary coefficients.
-In order to further land in $H_*(\Lambda;\ev_0^*|M|)\otimes H_*(\Lambda)$ we need to restrict to field coefficients so the K\"unneth isomorphism holds.} As for the loop product, we see that if $M$ is nonorientable the primary coproduct fails to define a coalgebra structure on $H_*(\Lambda;\K)$.
+In order to further land in $H_*(\Lambda;\ev_0^*|M|)\otimes H_*(\Lambda)$ we need to restrict to field coefficients so the K\"unneth isomorphism holds.
+Alternatively, one needs to modify the target of the coproduct to be $H_*(\Lambda\times\Lambda;p_1^*\ev_0^*|M|)$, see~\cite{Hingston-Wahl}.} Just like for the loop product, we see that if $M$ is nonorientable the primary coproduct fails to define a coalgebra structure on $H_*(\Lambda;\K)$.
 This is corrected by using homology with local coefficients as follows.

 \begin{definition} Define on $\Lambda$ the local system

 The \emph{archetypal primary coproduct} is the bilinear map

 (for some fixed $s\in[0,1]$) defined as the composition